okeeffed/developer-notes/manual/Data-Structures/JavaScript.md

 Given the root node of a tree, return an array where each element is the width of the tree at each level.

+What we need to do is use a "stopper" variable to help us define when we hit the end of level.

 ```javascript
 // given a node
 let node = new Node(); // assume initiated with a bunch of children